theChaosCoder/mvutensils/readme.rst

 	* The clip argument was removed, it was used for nothing at all except attaching source frame properties and as such is pointless

-	* Returns a grayscale full range mask only instead of the weird UV plane stuff goign on in the original
+	* Returns a grayscale full range mask only instead of the weird UV plane stuff going on in the original

 	* Supports 8-16 bit, the output format is derived entirely from the vector clip